ddghunter/portfolio_website/README.md

 ### [`ReactJS`](https://reactjs.org)

-React powers all of the graphical components and is built entirely using hooks and no class components.
+React powers all of the graphical components and is built entirely using hooks with no class components.
+Material UI is the main driving force behind all graphics, including using its styles library to handle the JSS.

 Packages used include (but are not limited to):
  - [`Redux`](https://redux.js.org) for global state management